vitalemazo/MyQ2SamplewebApp/README.md

 # Q2 note this is not a 4.5 framework having issues...

-# here is the 4.8 version DotNetFrameworkApp using aws  codepipline :-)
+# here is the 4.8 version DotNetFrameworkApp diff app using aws  codepipline :-)

 here we go